Sv443/BetterYTM/contributing.md

 > new unsafeWindow.BYTM.BytmDialog(options: BytmDialogOptions): BytmDialog
 > ```
 >
-> A class that can be used to create and manage a dialog with a fully customizable header, body and footer.
+> A class that can be used to create and manage a modal dialog with a fully customizable header, body and footer.
 >
 > Features:
 > - Can be opened, closed, mounted, unmounted and destroyed at any time for full control.